-The Oyster City Project (2011-2016) is a constellation of initiatives drawing attention to the relationship between urban life and marine ecology.
+(2011-2016) is a constellation of initiatives that draw participants’ attention to the relationship between urban life and marine ecology.
 A collaboration between Meredith Drum and Rachel Stevens, the project traces vectors between social, economic and ecological systems, and engages people, playfully, with the ever evolving NY Harbor and surrounding estuaries.

-One component of the larger project is the Oyster City AR app, an augmented reality walking tour and game featuring 3D objects and text in real space visible with an iOS device; It was created using Palimpsest, an AR development platform developed by programer/artist Phoenix Toews.
+One component of the larger project is Oyster City AR, an augmented reality walking tour that highlights the history and future of oysters in New York City.
+Featuring geo-located virtual 3D objects and text visible in physical space with a mobile device, it was created using Palimpsest, an AR development platform created by programmer/artist Phoenix Toews.

-Meredith and Rachel have presented Oyster City at Visible Evidence in Toronto, CA in 2015; the International Symposium of Electronic Arts (ISEA) in Dubai, UAE in 2014; ISEA in Albuquerque, New Mexico in 2012; i-Docs at the Watershed Media Centre in Bristol, UK in 2011; and Mobility Shifts: The International Future of Learning Summit at the New School, NYC in 2011, among other places.
+Meredith and Rachel have presented the Oyster City Project at Visible Evidence in Toronto, CA in 2015; the International Symposium of Electronic Arts (ISEA) in Dubai, UAE in 2014; ISEA in Albuquerque, New Mexico in 2012; i-Docs at the Watershed Media Centre in Bristol, UK in 2011; and Mobility Shifts: The International Future of Learning Summit at the New School, NYC in 2011, among other places.

 Oyster City was in residence in 2015 with the Lower Manhattan Cultural Council (LMCC) and Paths to Pier 42 at Process Space at 100 Wall Street, and in 2013 we were part of LMCC’s Swing Space Residency in Building 110 on Governor’s Island.